-It features the etiology of the King James Version (KJV).
+It features the origins of the King James Version (KJV).
 Why was it controversial?
-Why was it disliked?
+Why was it so disliked?
 Why did it win through?
 Today’s arguments for it, usually combined with condemning others, are looked at.
-What are their strengths, their weaknesses?
-The likes of Gail Riplinger, and Peter Ruckman, feature in the church history of pyromania.
+What are the strengths and weaknesses of such arguments?
+The likes of Gail Riplinger and Peter Ruckman, feature in the church history of pyromania.

 It features the comparison of over 30 English versions, on many aspects of translation.
 These versions come from Eastern Orthodoxism, Roman Catholicism, Semi-